WCSCourses/GenEpiLAC2024/Manuals/Assembly_method_comparison/Assembly_method_comparison.md

     - 5,000 reads
     - 2,500 reads

-To add some uncertainty into the analysis, there are 3 different versions of each readset - prepared using a different 'seed' - this should mean that different readsets will give slightly different results.
+To add some uncertainty into the analysis, there are 3 different versions of each readset (labelled 100, 200 and 300) - prepared using a different 'seed' - this should mean that different readsets will give slightly different results.

 First move into the working directory for this exercise: